Wawvi/AdventOfCode2021/ReadME.md

 Programming exercises.
 Excercises will be done in Julia > Python > R.

+Being principally a R user, I would like to get used to the Julia and Python way (syntax) of manipulating data.

 Goals :
 - Julia : DataFrames.jl and array manipulations
 - Python : numpy and pandas